Novogrudok: In Second Polish Republic

 Ultimately captured by the Poles in October 1920, it was confirmed as part of the Second Polish Republic by the Peace of Riga.
-The civil authorities, headed by the headman Joseph Yellin, began to act on November 3.
-The traditions of the Lithuanian Tribunal were partially revived by the Novogrudok Voivodeship court, which opened on January 11, 1921, in the building of the former Russian County school.During the interwar period, Novogrudok served as the seat of the Novogrudok Voivodeship until the 1939 invasion of Poland by Germany and the Soviet Union.
+The civil authorities, headed by the headman Joseph Yellin, began to act on 3 November.
+The traditions of the Lithuanian Tribunal were partially revived by the Novogrudok Voivodeship court, which opened on 11 January 1921, in the building of the former Russian County school.During the interwar period, Novogrudok served as the seat of the Novogrudok Voivodeship until the 1939 invasion of Poland by Germany and the Soviet Union.
 Many new buildings were built, including the voivodeship office, district court, tax office, theatre, power plant, city bath and a narrow-gauge railway station.
 In 1938, a museum was created in the former home of Adam Mickiewicz.
 The first voivode of Novogrudok (1921-1924) was Władysław Raczkiewicz, later (1939-1947) President of Poland in exile.
-On May 13, 1922, Adam Mickiewicz's eldest son, Wladyslaw, came to Novogrudok to stay, and on October 30, 1922, the chief of state, Marshal Józef Piłsudski, came here.
+On 13 May 1922, Adam Mickiewicz's eldest son, Wladyslaw, came to Novogrudok to stay, and on 30 October 1922, the chief of state, Marshal Józef Piłsudski, came here.
 In the following years, the former power station was converted into a city theatre.
-Several other Polish presidents visited the city: Stanisław Wojciechowski (May 25–27, 1924) and Ignacy Mościcki (September 1929 and the end of June 1931).
+Several other Polish presidents visited the city: Stanisław Wojciechowski (25-27 May 1924) and Ignacy Mościcki (September 1929 and the end of June 1931).
 In the 1920s and 1930s, more than 10 titles of periodicals were published in the city.
 In October 1922, the first Belarusian-language newspaper "Nasha Batskayshchyna" was published in Novogrudok.
-In 1924-1931, a mound was built on the small castle in honour of Adam Mickiewicz, and a Museum was opened in his honour on September 11, 1938.
+In 1924-1931, a mound was built on the small castle in honour of Adam Mickiewicz, and a Museum was opened in his honour on 11 September 1938.
 As of 1931, there were 1055 residential buildings in the city, 2 catholic churches, 2 orthodox churches, 3 synagogues, and a mosque; in addition to the Belarusian one, there was a polish gymnasium.
 In addition, there were 2 hospitals, 7 hotels, and 2 printing houses.

 World War II

 Soviet occupation

-At the beginning of World War II, after September 17, 1939, Soviet Air Forces' bombers began dropping leaflets written in broken Polish over the city, announcing the imminent liberation "from the yoke of the lords" and other oppressors.
+At the beginning of World War II, after 17 September 1939, Soviet Air Forces' bombers began dropping leaflets written in broken Polish over the city, announcing the imminent liberation "from the yoke of the lords" and other oppressors.
 On 18 September 1939 Novogrudok was occupied by the Red Army and, on 14 November 1939, incorporated into the Byelorussian SSR.
 Many residents of the city and region were repressed and exiled to other regions of the USSR, and the region was subjected to severe Sovietization.
-In the administrative division of the new territories, the city was briefly the centre of Navahrudak Voblast until it moved to Baranavichy, and the name of voblast was renamed to Baranavichy Voblast and to the Novogrudok Raion (15 January 1940).
+In the administrative division of the new territories, the city was briefly the centre of Navahrudak Region until it moved to Baranavichy, and region itself was renamed to Baranavichy Region and to the Novogrudok Raion (15 January 1940).